Hong Kong Cemetery: Military graves

 A Royal Navy grave of WWI at Hong Kong (Happy Valley) cemetery.

 As the name states, this category of graves for British military dead, spanned from the late 19th century until the early 1960s (when the Government of Hong Kong established another cemetery near Sai Wan for military dead in 1965).
 At the beginning of the colonial era, the British garrison force had the same problem as those in India: weather.
 Some of the members of the force could not adapt to the tropical weather of Hong Kong and died owing to tropical disease, while others fell during the Boxer Rebellion – mainly in 1900.
 At the time being, it is the major cemetery for military dead along with Stanley Military Cemetery.

 There are about 100 military graves of World War I – 79 of them are in Hong Kong Cemetery, mainly the soldiers who died in Hong Kong and Kowloon Military Hospital, which received the sick and wounded from the German-leased territory of Qingdao, on the Shandong peninsula in north-east China.
 Evidence shows that most of them are naval personnel.

-Grave of SJT.
-R.S.
-Bell of Hong Kong Volunteer Defence Corps, an example of WWII military grave in Hong Kong (Happy Valley) Cemetery.
+Grave of Staff Serjeant Robert Sidney Bell of the Hong Kong Volunteer Defence Corps, an example of WWII military grave in Hong Kong (Happy Valley) Cemetery.

 Before the Japanese invasion of Hong Kong in 1941, Britain had sent two battalions from the Royal Scots and Middlesex Regiments to Hong Kong for garrison duty.
 This cemetery provides evidence of the presence of these two battalions.
 There are in all 62 military graves of World War II Commonwealth service personnel – mainly from the year 1941 – maintained by the Commonwealth War Graves Commission.

 The British force in Hong Kong used the cemetery as their burial ground until 1965.
 One notable military burial is Driver Joseph Hughes, a recipient of the George Cross.

 There are also two monuments erected by the Royal Artillery in memory of their fallen comrades, which were later moved to the Hong Kong Museum of Coastal Defence.